Last updated 24 November 2020.

 My child is in the ‘high risk’ group for coronavirus.
 Do I have to send them to school?

-In Wales, whilst shielding will be paused on 16th August, it has been stated that “a review will be undertaken of all children on the shielding list.
+In Wales, whilst shielding was paused on 16 August, it has been stated that “a review will be undertaken of all children on the shielding list.
 Although shielding is pausing, the list will be maintained.
 We will use the latest guidance from the Royal College of Paediatrics and Child Health to determine whether each child needs to remain on the list.”
 Therefore, we would advise that you contact your GP for more information.

 If you are an employee, you have a right to take time off work if there is nobody else to help with childcare.
 See our question on going into work for more information.